dexter5535576/SIXT33N/README.md

 We then did the same preprocessing to the test data.

 At last, we tested the classifier and find the accuracy.
-The results were shown above.

 ### Description
 - Implemented a PCA voice classifier and deployed it using C/C++ coding in Unix/Linux environments.